SGG-Modding/Hades2ModWiki/docs/creating-mods/development-environment.md

 - [Python-fsb5](https://github.com/HearthSim/python-fsb5), directly related to the above - A python tool to convert `.fsb` voice line banks into separate `.ogg` files that can be played by most audio players.
 	- You will need this if you need to extract any existing voice lines from Hades II.
 For adding new voice lines, only the above Fmod Bank Tools are required.

+- [Hades-SaveExtractor](https://github.com/TheNormalnij/Hades-SavesExtractor) - To extract Hades and Hades II save game files into a human-readable lua format.
+	- Only required if you want to inspect what actually gets saved into a save file using an example, as the white- and blacklists for what is saved is also available in the game code.
+	- Useful to un-corrupt broken save files.

 - [HadesMapper](https://github.com/SGG-Modding/HadesMapper) - To decode and encode the game's map (level) files.
 	- You will need this tool in certain cases where you want to modify existing rooms.
 	- It can in theory also be used to create entirely new rooms, but this has not been done before and is heavily discouraged due to the sheer complexity of the task.